Collaborative Document Editing with Multiple Users and AI Agents: Results

+\paragraph{Synchronicity with each other and AI} We measured interaction switches to analyse how interleaved each group collaborated.
+We ordered input events chronologically and counted switches of author IDs per group.
+We also included agents via AI comment events and acceptance events.
+The grand mean was 219.07 interaction switches (SD=285.28, min=10, max=990).
+See \cref{table:interaction switches} in the appendix for details -- the numbers, both absolute and relative (switches to human vs AI), help further characterise our sample: We observed a range of collaboration styles, with some groups collaborating with highly intertwined edits (e.g. G1, G14), and others more asynchronously or in sequence (e.g. G8, G11).
+The same holds for working with the agents, with which some groups had more back-and-forth ``handovers'' than others. \revisionCR{We see these results as another way of characterising the diversity of workflows in our study and focus on the qualitative data for further insights into these collaboration patterns (\cref{sec:results_collab_processes})}.

-\subsubsection{Final Texts}
+\subsubsection{Final texts}

 The final texts had a mean length of 1623 words (SD=1306.93, min=226, max=4767).
 To assess the readability of texts, we computed the Flesch reading-ease score~\cite{Flesch1948readingease}.
 We removed four texts for this analysis since they included non-English parts.
-The mean readability score of 17.71 (SD=13.71, min=2.87, max=38.65) can be interpreted as ``very difficult to read'' and is described as appearing in ``Scientific'' and ''Academic'' reading~\cite{Flesch1948readingease}, reflecting the nature of most of the groups' writing projects.
+The mean readability score of 17.71 (SD=13.71, min=2.87, max=38.65) can be interpreted as ``very difficult to read''.
+For contextualisation, these scores fit to those reported in analyses of contemporary academic literature~\cite{PlavenSigray2017readability, Yeung2018readability} and are described as appearing in ``Scientific'' and ''Academic'' texts~\cite{Flesch1948readingease}, reflecting the nature of most of the groups' writing projects.

-\subsection{Interviews and Open Comments}
+\subsection{Interviews and open comments}

-We transcribed the interviews with Microsoft Teams and analysed them following open and axial coding principles~\cite{Corbin2014basics}, verifying transcripts against audio where needed.
-One author iteratively grouped, merged, and split codes into categories and subcategories.
-Another author reviewed and refined the outcome, also going back to the recordings where needed and involving the team for reaching consensus.
-We coded open comments from the final questionnaire in the same way.
-Below, we present the main themes we identified.
+We transcribed the interviews with Microsoft Teams and analysed them following open and axial coding principles~\cite{Corbin2014basics}, verifying transcripts against audio.
+One author iteratively created, grouped, merged, and split codes into (sub)categories.
+Another reviewed and refined this, going back to the recordings where needed and involving the team for consensus.
+We similarly coded open comments from the final questionnaire.